operator-framework/community/GOVERNANCE.md

 * Embrace the Operator Framework and CNCF values
 * Are under active development
 * Consist of high quality code and designs
+* Have at least 3 Approvers (Experimental Subprojects must have at least 1)

 Before submitting an application to the Steering Committee, the applying project must hold an internal vote of all major contributors to join Operator Framework.
-The Steering Committee will then review the application.
-If it is accepted, the Committee will assign one person to assist the subproject in their integration.
+The Steering Committee will then review and vote on the application.
+A quorum of 3 Steering Committee members must vote, and accepted Subprojects require 2/3 of the quorum.
+Experimental subprojects only require 1/2 of the quorum to approve.
+If the application is accepted, the Committee will assign one person to assist the subproject in their integration.

 In some cases, promising but incomplete projects may be accepted as Experimental Subprojects.
 Such Experimental Subprojects will be considered part of Operator Framework, but will be marked as Experimental on the website and in code repositories, in order to inform users.
-Experimental Subproject Members are considered Members of Operator Framework, but the s ubproject is not entitled to a representative on the Steering Committee.
-Experimental Subproj ects can apply for full status by opening an issue, which will be reviewed by the Steering Committee.
+Experimental Subproject Members are considered Members of Operator Framework, but the subproject is not entitled to a representative on the Steering Committee.
+Experimental Subprojects can apply for full status by opening an issue, which will be reviewed by the Steering Committee.

 ## Removing Projects

-In some cases, projects will become inac tive or unmaintainable, or wish to separate from Operator Framework.
-Any Steering Committee member may propose removal of a project on these grounds, and Steering can confirm this with a majority vote.
+In some cases, projects will become inactive or unmaintainable, or wish to separate from Operator Framework.
+Any Steering Committee member may propose removal of a project on these grounds, and Steering can confirm this with a 2/3 vote.

 Projects which still have contributors will then be moved to a repository in their own namespace.
 Projects which have ceased all activity are moved to an archived namespace.